learn-co-curriculum/a-react-app-example/README.md

 was loaded, along with a small amount of text and a GIF.

 If we make any changes to our app while the server is running, it will 'hot reload,' and update the app in the browser.
-If there are app breaking errors in your code, the browser will display those errors instead.
+If there are app-breaking errors in your code, the browser will display those errors instead.